 Voting Ticket option

-appeared on Senate ballot papers to
+appeared on Senate ballot papers

-to further tempt voters to follow their
+to further tempt voters to follow

-party's recommendations, and that
+their party's recommendations, and

-that device still persists for all
+that device still persists for two

 Cards' at various other polls:

-cards preceded preferential
+cards preceded the use of

 The 2001 Liberal card omitted that first statement, but still set out the below-the-line equivalent of an above-the-line Liberal Senate vote, and still overwrote it with the message, “No need to complete this part”.
 Labor and the Democrats named their top 3 and 4 Senate candidates respectively, but only the Democrats were even-handed in advising voters whether they should vote above-the-line or below-the-line.